 There’s such thing as too fast as well.
 Having more than an 8:1 gear ratio will create difficulty when turning the handle as you hook a fish.

-Line for Frog Fishing:
+Best Fishing Line for Topwater Frog Fishing

 There’s only one option when it comes to selecting line for frog fishing, and that is braid.
-50lb braid should be the minimum, but 65lb may be a better option - depending on the kind of structure you’re fishing.
+50lb braid should be the minimum, but 65lb may be a better option - depending on the kind of structure/vegetation you’re fishing.